Drabant Corps of Charles XII: Polish and Saxon campaigns

 During the first half of 1702, in the Swedish invasion of the Commonwealth, the Drabants participated in many ceremonies in which the king received Polish and Lithuanian magnates.
 The corps later fought valiantly against the Saxons under Augustus II at the Battle of Kliszów, on 19 July, which led to the capture of Kraków.
-Here, Charles broke his leg as his horse fell during a demonstration of horsemanship by Stenbock's newly raised Wallachian-style cavalry.
+Here, Charles broke his leg as his horse fell during a demonstration of horsemanship by Stenbock's newly raised squadron of Wallachian-style cavalry.
 The Drabants brought the king inside the town, where they quartered for some time.
 Following his recovery, they fought in the cavalry engagement at Pułtusk in 1703, where the Saxons lost more than 1,200 horsemen to 20 Swedes.
 Afterwards, they marched in the vanguard, which drove the Saxon outposts back into Toruń; the town was taken on 14 October, following a siege that cost the Saxons near 6,000 killed and captured—to only 40 killed Swedish casualties.
 The Drabants camped near Charles XII as per usual, and had to endure some enemy artillery fire.
 On 17 May 1704 in Lidzbark, stable master Axel Hård died from his wounds after he was accidentally shot by Charles XII during a Drabant-exercise, two days earlier.

-On 6 September, the corps participated in the storming of Lviv in which Drabant Jöran Silfverhielm personally captured the garrison commander, Franciszek Gałecki, hiding in a Jesuit monastery.
+On 6 September, the corps participated in the Storming of Lemberg (Lviv) in which Drabant Jöran Silfverhielm personally captured the garrison commander, Franciszek Gałecki, hiding in a Jesuit monastery.
 The Drabants then witnessed the Polish surprise attack on the Swedish camp outside the town.
 When the king received news of Arvid Horn's surrender at Warsaw, he marched back to expel the Saxons from Poland.
 When the Swedish army crossed the Vistula by the end of October, the enemies fled Warsaw.
 Many were captured in the pursuit.
 At one occasion, three Drabants disarmed and captured 21 Russians and Saxons.
 The Drabants, unable to catch up with the king, instead marched with Otto Vellingk's army.
 On 1 November, they encountered 300 cavalries in a rearguard, killing most of them while capturing a major and 60 soldiers.
 Vellingk, along with his five regiments (including the Drabants), arrived at Poniec the day after the battle and then marched to Tillendorf.
 There, on 8 November, they intercepted 600–700 Russians in a wagon fort; the Russian force was annihilated after a brave defence—five were captured and the rest killed, against 21 killed and 50 wounded Swedes.
 By the end of the month, Charles and the Drabants went into cantonment around Rawicz.